01-edu/public/subjects/matrix_ops/README.md

 ### Instructions

-In this exercise you will define the basic operations with a matrix starting by implementing the `std::ops::Add` trait
+In this exercise, you will define some basic matrix operations, Implement traits for `Add` and `Sub`

-Define the operation + (by defining the trait std::ops::Add) for two matrices.
-Remember that two matrices can only be added if they have the same size.
-Therefore the add method must handle the possibility of failure by returning an Option<T>.
+Remember that two matrices can only be added or subtracted if they have they have the same dimensions.
+Therefore, you must handle the possibility of failure by returning an `Option<T>`.

-You will be using your own `Matrix` and `Scalar` defined in the `matrix` and the `lalgebra_scalar` exercises.
+You will be reusing your `Matrix` and `Scalar` structures defined in the [matrix](../matrix/README.md) and [lalgebra_scalar](../lalgebra_scalar/README.md) exercises.

 ### Expected Function